UPES M.Tech Admissions 2026

 GATE Exam Date:07 Feb' 26 - 08 Feb' 26

-GATE Exam Pattern for Mechanical Engineering 2026: IIT Guwahati has released the exam pattern for GATE 2026 Mechanical Engineering on the official website, gate2026.iitg.ac.in.
-Candidates can check the GATE exam pattern for mechanical engineering on this page once it is released.
+GATE Exam Pattern for Mechanical Engineering 2026: IIT Guwahati has published the GATE 2026 Mechanical Engineering exam pattern on the official website, gate2026.iitg.ac.in.
+Candidates can check the GATE exam pattern for mechanical engineering on this page.
 Students preparing for the Graduate Aptitude Test in Engineering are advised to check the exam pattern of GATE mechanical engineering for better preparation.
 The Mechanical Engineering GATE 2026 exam pattern provides details about the marking scheme, weightage, sections, the number of questions and more.
 The authority will conduct the GATE 2026 exam for Mechanical Engineering in online mode.
+The GATE 2026 Exam Date has been announced as February 7, 8, 14 & 15, 2026

 Read carefully the important highlights of the GATE Mechanical Engineering exam pattern 2026.